 In Maths, we will be looking at:

-In Science, we will be learning about 'Animals including humans'
+In Science, we will be learning about 'Forces and Magnets', which includes:

-In Music, we will be continuing with our weekly lessons with the very talented Mrs West and having the fantastic opportunity to play the tin whistle.
-During our PE lessons, we will have a variety of sport more with our fantastic Superstar PE specialist, Mr Flanagan.
+In Music, we will be having weekly lessons with the very talented Mrs West and throughout the year we will have the fantastic opportunity to play the samba drums, tin whistles and ukuleles (summer) .
+During our PE lessons, we will have a variety of sport more with our fantastic Superstar PE specialist, Mr Penny.

 For more information, please see Topic Web below.

-In Class 3, homework is set each Thursday and should be returned the following Monday.
+- Homework will be given out every Thursday and should be returned to school every Monday.
 Homework may be a consolidation of tricky topics covered in class throughout the week, a research task to prepare for new concepts or a personalised activity to help your child in achieving their targets.
 Please encourage your child to attempt their homework and please feel free to add a note if your child found the task difficult (and required your support) or if you noticed they were particularly confident with the topic.

 - In addition to the weekly homework task, Class 3 pupils must also work on their multiplication facts (times tables) and spellings at home.
 A short list of spellings will also be sent home to learn - and your child should apply the correct spelling of these words during independent writing.
 Common (high frequency) words should be spelt correctly during class tasks and also during writing assessments (which enable us to assess which writing features your child can use independently).